ipfs/roadmap/WG_JS_CORE.md

 - Installing npm modules over LAN never fails (provided the module is available on another IPFS node connected to the LAN)
 - Installing any module is faster than using npm when 5 peers on the local network already have the package Node.js binaries are distributed via IPFS (making the whole Node.js/NPM installation process happen over IPFS)
+- Default chunkers exist for particular file types to optimise for example deduplication or seeking/direct access in tar archives

 ### `M (P2)`: Discoverable npm modules via JS IPFS 📦

 One of the big features that IPFS lacks right now is content discoverability.
 A mechanism of searching for content on the IPFS network would greatly improve the situation.
 Considering our milestone of installing npm modules via JS IPFS, it makes sense to augment it with a search component to make it more attractive and useful as well as allowing us to achieve our major goal of adding search to JS IPFS.

 - Users can search for modules in the npm registry via IPFS
 - Users can learn about the latest registry index (module updates) via IPFS
 - Unixfs v2 is finalized and is the default format for new content added to IPFS